 Section 2.
 Membership dues shall not exceed $100.00 per year, payable on or before the 1st day of January of each year.
 No member may vote whose dues are not paid for the current year.
 During the month of November, Membership Chairman shall send to each member a statement of dues for the ensuing year.
 The Treasurer will make recommendations to the Board of Directors of the annual fee, which will be voted on at the Annual Meeting.

-Shall be payable on or before the 1st day of January of each year.
+Membership shall not exceed $100.00 per year, and shall be payable on or before the 1st day of January of each year.
+On or before November 1st, the Membership Chair shall send to each member a statement of dues for the ensuing year.
 No member may vote whose dues are not paid for the current year.
-On or before November 1st, the membership chairman shall send to each member a statement of dues for the ensuing year.
-The Board of Directors may review the dues once, on the even number years.
-If a change in the annual fee is recommended, it cannot be more than $5.00 and i.
-If the annual dues is not paid by January 31st, it will be considered lapsed.
+If the annual dues are not paid by January 31st, it will be considered lapsed.
 The member will need to re-apply, including sponsors to be re-instated.
+The Board of Directors may review the dues once, in even number years.
+If a change in the annual fee is recommended, it cannot be more than $5.00 for individual memberships and $10.00 for household and international memberships.

 Section 3.
 Election to Membership.
 Each applicant for membership shall apply on a form as approved by the Board of Directors and which shall provide that the applicant agrees to abide by these Constitution and By-Laws and the rules of the American Kennel Club.
 The application shall state the name, address, phone number, email address and occupation of the applicant and it shall carry the endorsement of at least two members who are in good standing.
 Accompanying the application, the prospective members shall submit an administrative fee and dues for the current year.
 Prospective members applying on or after the first day of June shall submit the administrative fee plus one-half of the annual dues that would otherwise be required.
 The name, address, telephone number and email address of the applicant, together with the name of the endorser or endorsers shall be published in the Club’s newsletter within a reasonable time after the application is received.
 Any member who objects to the granting of membership to an applicant may file his objection in writing, together with reasons for such objection, with the Secretary within a period of time specified by the Board of Directors for all applications for membership.
 The Secretary shall notify the entire Board of such objection before an application is approved or rejected.
 Applicants may be elected at any meeting of the Board of Directors or by written vote of the Directors by mail or email provided that a minimum of 30 days have elapsed after the applicant/applicants name appeared in either Giant Steps or the Club Newsletter.
 Affirmative votes of 2/3 of the Directors shall be required to elect an applicant.